saumar16/Movie-Manegment-using-Flask/README.md

 # Movie-Manegment-using-Flask

-perform all Crud operation on movie data using Flask.
+Perform all Crud operation on movie data using Flask.